cloudquery/cloudquery/website/pages/docs/developers/creating-new-plugin.md

 ### Testing the Plugin

 There are two options for running a plugin before as a developer before it is released: as a gRPC server, or as a standalone binary.
+We will briefly summarize both options here, or you can read about them in more detail in [Running Locally](/docs/developers/running-locally).

 #### Run the Plugin as a gRPC Server